- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, configuring QoS settings on NAS Lenovo ThinkSystem SR655 Rack Server devices can help optimize network resources, reduce congestion, prioritize critical data transfers, and improve overall data transfer reliability.

-Although NAS ThinkSystem SR655 Rack Server can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ThinkSystem SR655 Rack Server can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -